mlaversin/OC_7_Groupomania/README.md

 ### 2. Frontend

-- In a frontend folder and run `npm install`.
+- From the root folder, navigate into the frontend folder and run `npm install`.

 ```shell
 cd ./frontend